Skip to main content

 The project_url option tells TurboWarp to download project data from an arbitrary URL.
 Do not use together with a regular project ID.

-This works with any URL that supports CORS, not just projects.scratch.mit.edu. https:// is optional, but it is recommended to not put it for brevity. http:// URLs generally will generally not work for security reasons.
+https:// is implied if you don't include a protocol. http:// URLs generally will not work for security reasons.
 Note that the URL needs to be a direct download and must support CORS (Access-Control-Allow-Origin: *).
 GitHub Pages will do this automatically and is known to work well.